mateosierra17/DriftAndCo/README.md

-# Verano - Shopify theme
+# Drift&Co - Shopify theme

 ## About the Project

 Shopify theme made from forking Shopify's dawn theme

-### 🛠️ Built with 🛠️

-- HTML
-- CSS
-- Javascript
-- Shopify CLI
-- Liquid